apache/beam/learning/prompts/code-generation/java/10_io_parquet.md

         }
     }
 }
 ```

-The `WriteSampleParquetFileOptions` class is used to define the command-line argument `--path`, which specifies the path where to write Parquet file.
-This code uses [pipeline options](https://beam.apache.org/documentation/patterns/pipeline-options/) for the required `path` argument.
+The `WriteSampleParquetFileOptions` class is utilized to define the command-line argument `--path`, specifying the path where the Parquet file should be written.
+This code uses pipeline options to define the required `path` argument.